Afghan clerics uneasy as civil rights movement gains momentum

 Farkhunda, a 27-year-old Islamic student, was wrongly accused of burning a Koran, Islam's holy book.
 She was beaten to death by an angry mob before her body was set on fire and thrown on to the banks of the city's main river.

-During ensuing demonstrations, some people in the crowd shouted "Death to Mullahs" and "Death to the Koran", language most often used to denounce the United States.
+During ensuing demonstrations, some people in the crowd shouted "Death to Mullahs", language most often used to denounce the United States.

 Religious council leader Abdul Basir Haqqani recently told a gathering that the Ulema had been more insulted during Ghani's seven months in power than at any time in Afghanistan's history.